-Blanket stitch is commonly used in hardanger.
+Blanket stitch (also known as buttonhole stitch) is commonly used in hardanger.
 A blanket stitch edge allows the piece to be cut out, and there is no need for a hem, since the blanket stitches enclose the threads and finish it off nicely.

 To begin, bring the size 5 Perle cotton to the front of the piece.
 Notice that the thread is at a point four threads from the corner of both of the kloster blocks near it.
 There is a square, four threads by four threads that will be surrounded be stitches.

 The first stitch goes into the same hole as the vertical kloster block and back to the hole that the thread came up in.

 Pull the stitch through, and make sure the thread is below the stitch.
 They are in the same hole, however.

 The next stitch goes under the four threads just above the first stitch.
 Make sure that the needle goes over the thread tail.

 Five stitches make the first block.
 It is just like a Kloster block, but the thread tails leave the blanket stitch edge on the outside.